qpetitjean/Adaptive-plastic-responses-of-fish-in-a-multistress-context/README.md

-# Plastic responses of fish in a multistress context
+# Adaptive plastic responses of fish in a multistress context
 ## General
 This repository contains the data and scripts use to test the plastic responses of fish (_Gobio Occitaniae_) under metal-contaminated streams and immune challenge.
 These results are discussed in the following manuscript: